dwave-examples/flow-shop-scheduling/README.md

 The goal of the flow shop scheduling problem is to complete all jobs as quickly as possible.
 The model sets the following objectives and constraints to achieve this goal:

-**Objectives**: minimize the total completion time (makespan).
+**Objectives:** minimize the total completion time (makespan).

-**CQM Constraints:**
+**Constraints:** the constraints for this problem fall into multiple categories.
 - **Precedence Constraint** ensure that all tasks of a job are executed in the given order.
 - **No-Overlap Constraints** ensure no two jobs can execute on the same machine at the same time.
 - **Makespan Constraint** (optional) all viable solutions must have a makespan under a certain threshold.

-**NL Constraints:**

-The nonlinear model has no need for explicit constraints as the ``ListVariable`` has inherent order and the ``max`` symbol ensures no overlap.
-Setting up the problem with implicit contraints significantly reduces the search space which in turn leads to better solutions.
+Constraints are handled differently in the CQM and NL model formulations.
+The CQM formulation must explicitly state each constraint and therefore searches a solution space including violations of these constraints.
+The nonlinear model has no need for explicit constraints as the structure of the model limits potential solutions to only those that adhere to the constraints.
+By using implicit constraints to limit the search space to only valid solutions, the NL solver is often able to find better solutions, faster.

 ## CQM Model Overview